billiswruce/multiversetranslator/README.md

 ## Overview

 This project was developed as a school assignment with the aim of practicing data retrieval from an open API with AJAX, processing the data with JavaScript, and then presenting the data attractively using HTML/CSS.
-The API used is the [Fun Translations API](https://funtranslations.com/api/), which offers a variety of fun translation languages such as Yoda, Pirate, Shakespeare, Elvish, and Morse code.
+The API used is the [Fun Translations API](https://funtranslations.com/api/), which offers a variety of fun translation languages such as Yoda, Pirate, Elvish and more.

 ## Features